-There are 8 vehicles in the Pace Center CarShare pool that we share with the Office of Facilities, and some 150+ other drivers.
+There are eight vehicles in the Pace Center CarShare pool , shared with the Office of Facilities, and some 200 drivers.
 It is therefore imperative to be vigilant about cancelling reservations that are not needed, in order to free up vehicles for others.
 When an unused reservation, or no-show, is not cancelled, it renders that vehicle "locked out" of the pool and places strain on fleet availability.

 - Log in to your Enterprise account (online or on the app) regularly to review your reservations, and make sure you need them all.
 This is especially important if you often have several outstanding reservations.

 - You cannot cancel a reservation once it has begun, but you can edit a reservation to make it shorter.
-While it is far preferable to cancel unused reservations well in advance, shortening a no-show will decrease strain on fleet availability.
+While it is far preferable to cancel unneeded reservations well in advance, shortening a reservation will decrease strain on fleet availability.

-If you get into an accident or damage a vehicle while participating in a Pace Center program or event.
-Please abide by the following:
+If you get into an accident or damage a vehicle while driving for a Pace Center program or event, please abide by the following:

 - Stay Calm.
 Do not Leave the Scene. - If possible, move to the side of the road.
 Turn the engine off, and the hazard lights on.

 - Call 911. - If the accident occurs off campus, call 911 to file a police report.

 - Call PSafe (609-258-3333). - Report the incident to University Public Safety

 - Call Enterprise (877-599-3227). - Any accident or new damage must be reported to Enterprise immediately.
 Their member service line is available 24/7.
 If the car is towed, keep a copy of the receipt, and bring it to Rose Holton in First 201D at the Pace Center.